-8. Variable i is initialized to the string referenced by variable ifn in the declaration 'ifstream i(ifn);' The equivalent declaration in C is 'FILE i=fopen(ifn,"r");' 9.
-Input file stream i is closed by the statement 'i.close();' The equivalent C syntax is 'fclose(i);' 10.
-Function CommandLineException is called when more than two file names are entered on the command line.
-Function CommandLineException prints the appropriate error message and terminates program execution.
-11. Function FileException is called when the input file cannot be opened.
+- Variable i is initialized to the string referenced by variable ifn in the declaration ifstream i(ifn); The equivalent declaration in C is FILE\ i=fopen(ifn,"r"); - Input file stream i is closed by the statement i.close(); The equivalent C syntax is fclose(i); - Constructor CommandLineException is called when more than two file names are entered on the command line.
+Constructor CommandLineException prints the appropriate error message. - Constructor FileException is called when the input file cannot be opened.
 The most likely reason for this failure is that the input file does not exist in your local directory.
-Copy or create the input file whose name you entered on the command line in your local directory.
-Like function CommandLineException, function FileException terminates program execution.
+Copy or create the input file whose name you entered on the command line in your local directory. - Exceptions are managed in the try-clause.
+Code that may cause an exception is placed in the compound statement between the try and catch reserve words.
+The programmer codes the appropriate response to an exception in the compound statement following the catch reserve word.
+Each exception may be caught and code specific to that exception may be designed.
+The clause catch ( ... ) catches all exceptions.